gamblevore/speedie/Documentation/ProjectStructure.md

     main
         app.RunGUIStuff

-Imports are located from the Speedie directory, which  is at `/usr/local/speedie/` although I'll change that later.
+Imports like `import "GUI"` are located from Speedie's directory, which is usually at `/usr/local/speedie/`.
+But you can also import fullpaths, like: `import "/path/to/lib"`

+The nice thing about the project structure, is that it is very free-form and well-defined.
+This means that the native IDE "[Perry](Perry.md)" can view your projects without you doing anything extra.

+Other languages force you to create "project" files (Vscode, xcode, visual-studio, intellij, etc).
+Which gets quite frustrating and annoying...
+With [Perry](Perry.md), everything is easy.